 The fabric also looks quite smart.
 It almost looks like grey denim.

-In fact, it was smart enough to wear with a suit!
+It was smart enough to wear with a suit!

 I've also used it when staying in some hotels and B&Bs.
 The understated looks do not scream 'he has a backpack' when using it for non-outdoor travelling either.